 H&L Asian Market

-If you’re the type of traveler that loves heading to the locals grocery store the minute you step foot in a new city, H&L Asian Market is for you.
+If you’re the type of traveler who loves heading to the local grocery store the minute you step foot in a new city, H&L Asian Market is for you.
 And if you are already in North Charleston, this is right around the corner.

-This market is one of the largest of its kind in the city.
+This unique Charleston market is one of the largest of its kind in the city.
 It specializes in Asian prepackaged, fresh, and frozen foods.

 You could spend an entire day wandering the aisles of this superstore.
 Should you get hungry, there’s a restaurant located inside the store that serves authentic pho.